- Author: Raymond Gallardo, Scott Hommel, Sowmya Kannan, Joni Gordon, Sharon Biocca Zakhour

 - Price: free

-In addition, if you plan to take one of the Java SE 7 certification exams, this guide can help.
-A special appendix, “Preparing for Java Programming Language Certification,” lists the three exams available, details the items covered on each exam, and provides cross-references to where more information about each topic appears in the text.
+If you plan to take one of the Java SE 8 certification exams, this book can help.
+A special appendix, “Preparing for Java Programming Language Certification,” details the items covered on the available exams.
+Check online for updates.

 All of the material has been thoroughly reviewed by members of Oracle Java engineering to ensure that the information is accurate and up to date.